An Ozempic-Style Implant for Cats Just Entered Trials

 If the drug proves successful, developers will begin larger clinical trials next year and submit an application for approval to the U.S. Food and Drug Administration (FDA).

-Currently, the only recognized standard method for treating obesity in pets is a diet that involves calorie restriction and increased physical activity.
-However, diets often prove ineffective due to the persistence of pets.
-In other words, most of them are better at begging for food than their owners are at saying no.
+Currently, the standard method for treating obesity in pets is a diet that involves calorie restriction and increased physical activity.
+However, diets often fail because of pets’ persistence.
+In other words, most pets are better at begging for food than their owners are at saying no.

-Just like in humans, increases the likelihood of developing heart problems, diabetes, liver disease, urinary tract issues, and cancer.
+Just like in humans, obesity increases the likelihood of heart disease, diabetes, liver disease, urinary tract problems, and cancer.

 Photo: Openverse